Python SDK Reference

 The dataset object allow you to interact with your dataset ( annotations, labels, question and answers ).

-If you need to interact with your experiments, you must initialize the Dataset class.
-It is a subclass of the Datalake.
+If you need to interact with your experiments, you must initialize the `Dataset` class.\

 from picsellia.client import Client